scubamuc/wiki-md/LXD-LXC.macvlan-network.md

 # LXD setup with macvlan

-be aware that the recommended setup is a bridged network (see https://github.com/scubamuc/wiki-md/blob/scubamuc-wiki/LXD-LXC.bridged-network.md).
+Be aware that the recommended setup is a bridged network (see https://github.com/scubamuc/wiki-md/blob/scubamuc-wiki/LXD-LXC.bridged-network.md).
 Setting up LXD/LXC with macvlan is easiest to get up and running quickly.
 There are howerver caveats; it is not possible to ssh into the container from the host! to access the container use `lxc shell <CONTAINERNAME>`